mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-05-31-IoC-container-in-spring-framework.md

 * **JAVA annotations**

 Starting from Spring 2.5   it became possible to configure our class using annotations.
-So instead of using the XML to describe the configuration, you can move the bean configuration to the class itself by using annotations(@Component, @Autowired...)
+So instead of using the XML to describe the configuration, you can move the bean configuration to the class itself by using annotations(`@Component`, `@Autowired`...)

 ```java
 package com.melhamra;